How does everyone do a 2 page layout digitally?

 I like Liz's suggestion of doing the two layouts separately, then dragging them onto the double-size canvas for the preview.
 But, like Erica says, if you've got an element that overlaps, you need to create the LO double-wide.
 Question: do any of the scrapbook printing sites or other sites (Costco, etc.) print the 24x12 size?

 I always do my 2 pagers as side by side pages (two pages).
 The grid helps to line everything up b/c you can use it to "see" were things that stretch across the two pages should be to line up right.
 I ususally post them as two separate pages as well.
 It's just easier for me.

-wife, mother of 1 child and two cats
+wife, mother of 2 children and three cats

 Usually I do two seperate pages 12x12.
 Save them as a *.tiff files.
 Then create a blank page that is 12x24 and drag both pages into it and arrange them to fit.

 However, I bought a two page template a few weeks ago and am off to try that method.

 I don't really print anything anymore.
 I just use my computer monitor with a screensaver of all my layouts for viewing.